BryanSky/HackZurich2022_VisualSensing/README.md

 - Focus on identifying the right customer problem to solve, rather than jumping straight into the technical solution.​
 - Consider similar approaches in other industries, could that work for this topic?​

+### Downloads
+Downloads will be made available during the workshops on Friday, Sept 16.
+Stay tuned!

+We look forward to working with you at the HackZurich 2022!

+You have questions, ideas for your own project, or just want to chat with us?
+Reach out on DISCORD channel #19-zf or directly at our booth.